jenia/all-capstone-project-summer-2025-team-6/README.md

 This script performs:
 - Cleaning of raw columns
-- Borough-based imputation of missing values
+- Imputation of missing values
 - Creation of new features
 - Normalization of numeric variables